 The tire is also a spring.
 And nobody controls its rebound.

-When we talk about suspension, we think about the shock absorber.
-The spring.
-The fork.
-Everything between the chassis and the ground.
-But there is one element that also acts as a spring and that a...
+When we talk about suspension, we usually think about the shock absorber, the spring, the fork — everything between the chassis and the ground.
+But there is one element that also acts as a spr...

 Read more